-Source : Canadian Institute for Health Information (CIHI), Discharge Abstract Database (DAD), Fichier des hospitalisations MED-ÉCHO, ministère de la Santé et des Services sociaux, April 1, 2008 to March 31, 2009.
+Source : Discharge Abstract Database (DAD); Fichier des hospitalisations MED-ÉCHO, ministère de la Santé et des Services sociaux, CIHI, April 1, 2010 to March 31, 2011.

 Related data: Hospitalized acute myocardial infarction (AMI) event rate

 Age-standardized rate of new AMI events admitted to an acute care hospital per 100,000 population age 20 and older.
 New event is defined as a first-ever hospitalization for an AMI or a recurrent hospitalized AMI occurring more than 28 days after the admission for the previous event in the reference period.